yuhko-msft/microsoft-graph-docs/api-reference/beta/api/nameditem-range.md

 ---
-title: "NamedItem: Range"
+title: "workbookNamedItem: range"
-description: "Returns the range object that is associated with the name.
+description: "Returns the workbookRange object that is associated with the name.
 Throws an exception if the named item's type is not a range."
 localization_priority: Normal
 doc_type: apiPageType
 ms.prod: ""
 author: "ruoyingl"
 ---

-# NamedItem: Range
+# workbookNamedItem: range

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Returns the range object that is associated with the name.
+Returns the workbookRange object that is associated with the name.
 Throws an exception if the named item's type is not a range.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).